 To Raise and Move a Heavy Body

-When a violent hurricane had driven his 80 ton schooner several hundred yards inland, Mr Williams, a missionary in the South Sea Islands, said, ‘The method by which we raised and moved the vessel was exceedingly simple and we accomplished the task with great ease.’
+When a violent hurricane had driven his eighty ton schooner several hundred yards inland, Mr Williams, a missionary in the South Sea Islands, said, ‘The method by which we raised and moved the vessel was exceedingly simple and we accomplished the task with great ease.’
 They raised her out of the 4ft hole she had worked herself into by levering her out with long levers and stone weights.
 Then they filled the bog that lay between her and the sea with stones and logs as rollers.
 Then they used a chain cable and ‘compelled her to take a short voyage upon the land before she floated in her pride on the sea once more.’
+It was easy.

 Oh, and then he did deign to mention, the ‘great ease with which they accomplished this task’ took ‘the united strength of about 2000 people.’
 ‘Twas nothing . .

 Galton’s first trip was as a student from Germany through Eastern Europe to Constantinople.
 He rafted down the Danube and swam naked across the harbour in Trieste in order to avoid the hassle of quarantine procedures.
 In 1845 he went to Egypt and traveled up the Nile to Khartoum in the Sudan, and from there to Beirut, Damascus and down the Jordan.
-In 1850 he joined the Royal Geographical Society, and over the next two years mounted a long and difficult expedition into then little-known South West Africa (now Namibia) where he met the Damaras mentioned above.
+In 1850 he joined the Royal Geographical Society, and over the next two years mounted a long and difficult expedition into then little-known South West Africa, now Namibia, where he met the Damaras mentioned above.

 Thomas Baines 1871 book: Shifts and Expedients of Camp Life, Travel & Exploration, written with William Barry Lord, a soldier with the Royal Artillery, built on Galton and offered even more detail.